Principal Areas of Practice:

 James has been the legal writer for the industry publications Wine Business Monthly, Australian and New Zealand Wine Industry Journal and National Liquor News, and wrote his Masters thesis on the protection of geographical indications in the wine industry in Australia.

 Prior to establishing his firm, James worked as inhouse counsel for Southcorp Limited for 7½ years; he was the principal lawyer for Southcorp’s Wine division.

 James has presented numerous papers to wine industry conferences, both in Australia and overseas.
-He is a past-president of the Australasian chapter of the International Wine Law Association, and a Board member of the international Association.
-He is also the Honorary Counsel for Sommeliers Australia and Wine Communicators of Australia, and an occasional freelance wine writer.
+He is a past-president of the Australasian chapter of the International Wine Law Association, and a former Board member of the international Association.
+He is also the Honorary Counsel for Sommeliers Australia and Wine Communicators of Australia, and was previously a freelance wine writer.
 James is guest lecturer in ‘wine law’ at NMIT, and before that at Monash University.

 James is a registered trade marks attorney, and can handle all aspects of trade marks business – including searching for conflicting marks and advising on registrability of new marks, as well as oppositions and prosecutions and defences for claims of trade mark infringement.

 James’ practical experience is backed up with post-graduate qualifications in this field.

 James provides services to numerous Australian law firms which do not have their own internal IP expertise, as well as providing local agency services for overseas firms, such as Andrews Robichaud (Canada), De Simone & Partners (Italy), Mayer Brown JSM (Hong Kong), Vivien Chan & Co (HK, China), McCarthy Denning and The Trade Marks Bureau (UK), and Butzel Long, Strike & Techel and Lehrmann Beverage Law (USA).